Step 1: Evaluate an Area

 An ideal situation is a valley surrounded by mountains with foothills - find places in the foothills to install your relay sites and you will be able to see all of the homes in the valley.

 You’ll need an upstream fiber connection to get your customers online.
-Typically you’ll purchase this from a provider like AT&T, Zayo, CenturyLink or XO Communications.
+Typically you’ll purchase this from a telecom provider.
 Sometimes you can also purchase Dedicated Internet Access from a data center and also rent space on the data center’s roof for your wireless equipment.

 Ideally you’ll find a building that already has a fiber connection (an ‘on-net’ building) so you don’t have to pay for any additional trenching, which can be very expensive.

 Finding and activating your fiber connection will be one of the most time consuming pieces of getting started with a WISP, so plan ahead and get started early.